fgenolini/frank/CONTRIBUTING.md

 Maximum recommended line width is 80 columns in general, and 120 columns in exceptional circumstances.

-Follow Robert C. Martin (Uncle Bob) principle of: good code does not require many comments (if any at all).
+Follow Robert C. Martin (Uncle Bob) suggestions of:
+* good code does not require many comments (if any at all)
+* code coverage should aim for 100%

 ## Code coverage
 Unit test code coverage is calculated on platforms that support Clang,